 Majors complete their program of study by undertaking a one- or two-semester senior project.
 The senior project may take the form of a research seminar (CAS AM 501 or AM 502) or an individual Directed Study leading to a senior thesis based on original research or criticism (CAS AM 491 or AM 492).
 In lieu of a senior project, qualified seniors may undertake a two-semester honors thesis (CAS AM 401 and AM 402), which must be evaluated by a faculty committee.

 Students with a major in American Studies are encouraged to consider minors in affiliated departments in CAS or in other schools and colleges.
-Recommended areas of minors include visual arts, theatre arts, business administration, journalism, advertising, communication studies, public relations, and photojournalism.
+Recommended areas of minors include visual arts, theatre arts, business administration, journalism, and communication.